Bánh chưng: Ingredients and presentation

 The required ingredients of bánh chưng are glutinous rice, mung bean, fatty pork and black pepper, salt, sometimes green onion, and nước mắm for salty taste.
-In the wrapping stage, one needs lá dong, strings split from giang, one type of bamboo which has long node, and sometimes a square mold in wood so that bánh chưng can be wrapped in a better shape, lá dong, which is popular only in Southern Asia, can be substituted by banana leaves or even lá bàng.
+In the wrapping stage, one needs lá dong, strings split from giang (Maclurochloa sp.), one type of bamboo which has long node, and sometimes a square mold in wood so that bánh chưng can be wrapped in a better shape, lá dong, which is popular only in Southern Asia, can be substituted by banana leaves or even lá bàng.
 Lá dong and giang strings have to be washed carefully in order to preserve the taste of the cake, giang strings may be soaked in water or steamed so that they become flexible enough for wrapping and tying.
-People often choose high quality rice and beans for making bánh chưng.
-The mung beans are soaked in water for approx. 2 hours and the glutinous rice for 12 to 14 hours.
+People often choose high-quality rice and beans for making bánh chưng.
+The mung beans are soaked in water for approximately 2 hours and the glutinous rice for 12 to 14 hours.
 The mung beans are drained, cooked and mashed into a paste.
 The fat in the pork is preferred for bánh chưng because its fatty flavor associates well with the glutinous rice and mung beans.
 After being sliced in approx. half-inch thick strips, the pork is mixed with pepper, onion, salt and nước mắm.
 Sugar can also be added to this mixture of spices.